The department uses water quality data from a wide variety of

 Below are links to the statewide comprehensive Verified List,

-of the third cycle.
-As water quality improves and assessments are
+Group 4 basins.
+As water quality improves and assessments are refined,

-refined, these lists will be updated through formal adoption processes
+these lists will be updated through formal adoption processes each year.

 Statewide Comprehensive Verified List of Impaired Waters